University of Douai: Faculty of Arts (1562–1795)

 The Faculty of Arts in Douai was highly active and conferred Master of Arts degrees, which were a prerequisite for studying theology and law.
 Just as at the universities of Louvain and Paris, obtaining this MA degree from the Faculty of Arts was the first and mandatory step before pursuing studies in other faculties.

-The University of Douai was renowned for its philosophy and mathematics, particularly through (or in competition with) the Jesuit college.
+The University of Douai had an established reputation in philosophy and mathematics, particularly through (or in competition with) the Jesuit college.
 "The Faculty of Arts had three chairs (History, Hebrew, Greek) until 1704, when a chair in mathematics was created (...).
 A chair in hydrography has been in place since 1704."

 Among the faculties, it was Mathematics in the sixteenth century, and the reshaping of the Mathematics chair by the Marquis de Pommereuil in 1705, that brought new prominence to optics, geometry, astronomy, architecture, the military use of alloy chemistry, and trigonometry, ensuring the training of skilled army officers.
 Mathematics and science in Douai were made illustrious in the early seventeenth century by the mathematician Charles Malapert, who discovered sunspots—probably before Kircher, whom he met in Ingolstadt.
 In the second half of the century, by Anthony Thomas, a Jesuit who succeeded Verbiest in China and chaired the tribunal of Mathematics in Beijing.
 This correspondent of the Academy of Sciences left behind a major work.

 In 1679, the first school for artillery officers in France was established in Douai by King Louis XIV.

-In the eighteenth century, the Douai faculty emphasized mathematical logic in philosophy.
+In the eighteenth century, the Douai faculty focused on mathematical logic in philosophy.
 This focus led to the growth of knowledge in areas such as physics—mechanics, mathematics, optics, perspective, astronomy, cosmography, and elements of natural history (chemistry, history, geography, philology).
-This emphasis on mathematics was crucial for the training of military and naval officers.
-Douai also boasted a rich library, a museum of ethnology and archaeology, and a museum of natural sciences.
+This emphasis on mathematics assisted in the training of military and naval officers.
+Douai also had a large library, a museum of ethnology and archaeology, and a museum of natural sciences.
 Despite the Church's distrust of the sciences, Douai closely followed scientific developments, which stimulated further discoveries.

 It was not until 1750 that the French language supplanted Latin, though this process was not completed until the French Revolution.

 By the French law of 8 Prairial IV (1795), the École centrale de Lille was established in the neighbouring city of Lille, not in Douai, as the successor to the Douai Faculty of Arts.
 Douai itself regained a science faculty only in 1808.